mmcheider/CourseProject/Codebook.md

 ## Project Description

 This project is to prepare tidy data that can be used for later analysis.
-The tidy data set is created with the average of each variable for each activity and each subject.
+An independent tidy data set is created with the average of each variable for each activity and each subject.
+And the format of this tidy data set is in long/narrow form.

 ### Collection of the raw data